davetron5000/awesome-cli-ruby/make_awesome/03_bad_ui.md

 !SLIDE bullets incremental
 # Poor User Interface
-* Hard to maintain
+* Hard to maintain & enhance
-* Hard to enhance
+* Hard for _others_ to maintain & enhance
 * *More* work than using libraries
-* Unpolished and inflexible